coderamen666/srd-v3.5-md/psionics/psionic-races.md

     twice the ranges noted above.
 Overpowering scents, such as skunk musk or troglodyte stench, can be detected at triple normal range.
-    When a dromite detects a scent, the exact location of the source is not re vealed---only its presence somewhere within range.
+    When a dromite detects a scent, the exact location of the source is not re vealed—only its presence somewhere within range.
 The dromite can take a move action to note the direction of the scent.
-    Whenever the dromite comes within 5 feet of the source, the dromite pinpoints the source's location.
+Whenever the dromite comes within 5 feet of the source, the dromite pinpoints the source’s location.
 -   Blind-Fight: Its antennae also give a dromite Blind-Fight as a bonus feat.
 -   Compound Eyes: This feature of its anatomy gives a dromite a +2